 At the referendum of 1998, the Federal Council estimated the cost of the NRLA at CHF 13.6 billion (1995 prices).
 In 2008, Parliament raised the credit amount for the NRLA as part of the ‘FinTP masterplan’ to CHF 19.1 billion (1998 prices).
-Since then the forecast for the final cost of the project has fallen slightly and currently stands at CHF 17.7 billion.
-This translates to about CHF 22.8 billion at today’s costs, including interest and VAT.
+The construction of the NRLA ultimately cost CHF 22.8 billion, including further inflation, interest and VAT.
 The additional costs compared with the original estimates came about due to the following factors:

 - Raising of safety standards and modifications due to technological changes (e.g. Ceneri Base Tunnel with two separate tubes rather than one twin-track tube)

 - Benefits for the public and the environment (e.g. bypass of Frutigen station, new junction at Erstfeld)